Making Generated Images Hard To Spot: A Transferable Attack On Synthetic Image Detectors: Proposed Attack

 \subhead{Classification Loss} This term is used to measure if the attacked images produced by the anti-forensic generator can fool the CNN detector used for training.
-It allows the generator to learn forensic traces learned by the CNN detectors.
-For the white-box attack, the classification loss is provided by the victim classifier.
-For the zero knowledge attack, the classification loss is provided by an ensemble of classifiers chosen by the attack.
+It allows the generator to learn forensic traces learned by the CNN detector.
+The classification loss is provided by the victim classifier for white-box attacks, and is provided by an ensemble of classifiers chosen by the attacker for zero-knowledge attacks.